 - Business For Calderdale : Business for Calderdale is a not-for-profit association for local businesses within the Calderdale area.
 The objective is to provide the local business community for networking opportunities.

 - Calderdale College : Local provider of further and higher education and training.

-- Community Foundation for Calderdale : The Community Foundation for Calderdale is a registered charity that manages and distributes funds on behalf of individuals, companies, charitable trusts and statutory bodies to meet the needs of people living in the Calderdale area.
+- Community Foundation for Calderdale : The Community Foundation for Calderdale is a registered charity.
+It manages and distributes funds on behalf of individuals, companies, charitable trusts and statutory bodies.
+This is to help meet the needs of people living in the Calderdale area.

 - Elsie Whiteley Innovation Centre : Office space for new businesses particularly for innovative, creative, digital and design industries.
 Conferencing facilities available.

 - Halifax Careers Centre : Recruitment and advice service on apprenticeships and employing young people from Calderdale and Kirklees Careers.

 - Halifax Opportunities Trust : This is a charitable organisation set up to fly the flag for community based regeneration and renewal in Calderdale.
 It works to help create a vibrant, multi-cultural and self-sustaining community.

 - Mid-Yorkshire chamber of commerce : Based at The Elsie Whiteley Innovation Centre, The Mid Yorkshire Chamber offers membership services to support and connect your business.
 From networking events, International Trade support, marketing and PR opportunities, training, free legal advice and more the Chamber provides the support your business needs.
 The Chamber of Commerce also provides an important voice for the business community, lobbying hard on the issues that really matter.

 - Visit Calderdale : Calderdale is real Yorkshire updated.
 From the birth of the Industrial Revolution to the '4th funkiest town in Europe'.
 Old mixes with new in splendid towns and villages, surrounded by stunning scenery.